afourmy/swap/README.md

 The SLE RWA is NP-complete, it can be reduced to a graph coloring problem with a simple graph transformation, as demonstrated below.

 To solver the SLE RWA, we will go through the following steps:
   - **Routing**: for each path, we must find the shortest path.
-Instead of using Dijkstra algorithm, SWAP uses the **integer linear programming formulation of the shortest path** problem for the routing process.
+Instead of using Dijkstra algorithm, Swap uses the **integer linear programming formulation of the shortest path** problem for the routing process.
 The metric used to find the shortest path is the **geographic distance**, calculated with the **Haversine formula**.
   - **Graph transformation**: we create a new graph based on the optical network to turn the wavelength assignment process into a **graph coloring problem**.
   - **Wavelength assignment**: finally, we propose two algorithms to assign wavelengths: linear programming and the "Largest Degree First" heuristic.